Eddie Gustafsson

-Douglas Edward Alexander "Eddie" Gustafsson McIntosh (born 31 January 1977) is a Swedish former professional footballer who played as a goalkeeper.
+Douglas Edward Alexander "Eddie" Gustafsson McIntosh (born 31 January 1977) is a former professional footballer who played as a goalkeeper.
 Starting off his career with IFK Stockholm in 1993, he went on to play professionally in Norway for three clubs and in Austria for Red Bull Salzburg before retiring in 2014.
-A full international between 2000 and 2010, he won ten caps for the Sweden national team.
+Born in the United States, he won ten caps for the Sweden national team.

 Career

 Eddie Gustafsson in his last match versus SV Ried in May 2014.

 Early career

 Gustafsson grew up in the United States before he moved to Sweden where he started playing for IFK Stockholm and IFK Norrköping before transferring to Norway in 2002, playing for Molde FK.
 He was their first choice for three seasons, but as his contract expired after the 2004 season he decided to find a new club.
 He went on several fruitless trials for clubs in Europe and the US, and joined another Norwegian club, Hamarkameratene.
 The stay only lasted for year.
 After the 2005 season, Gustafsson signed with FK Lyn.